 Kitka, Inc. / Janet Kutulas

 Iron Shoes, a contemporary, neo-feminist folk opera, will transform source material drawn from Eastern European fairytales into a contemporary performance experience.
 Even after over 20 years of performing and composing music for Kitka, Iron Shoes will be Janet Kutulas’s first large-scale composed work.
 Iron Shoes will premiere in the Spring of 2018.

 Kularts / Florante Aguilar

 Utom is a contemporary composition in five movements inspired by a mythical story of the deity Boi Henwu and is informed by musical traditions and indigenous instruments of the T’boli people of the Philippines.
 This work is an important continuation for musician and composer Florante Aguilar to develop and build upon his “new found” genre and musical voice.
-Utom will premiere in the Fall of 2018.
+Utom will premiere in the Spring of 2019.